The JSON data type

 store JSON objects as strings and use special functions to extract values.

-The current article describes these approaches using examples based on a test data set that includes information about persons (with fields of different types — name
+The current article describes these approaches using examples based on a test data set that includes information about persons (with fields of different types — name, age, hire_date, address) and can be structured differently in JSON format.

 JSON data type